CoreKeeperMods/CoreLib/CoreLib/Submodules/JsonLoader/README.md

 ## Dumping existing entity in JSON format
 JSON loader module allows to dump existing entities into a format compatible with JSON loader module.
 While these dumps are not perfect, they allow to take a peek into vanilla entities without using Unity Editor.

 To do so go to your config for Core Lib and enable this property: `EnableDumpCommand`.
 After doing so you can use `/dump {item}` command ingame.
+If the JsonLoader module is not being loaded you can force load it using this option: `ForceModuleLoad = JsonLoaderModule` in the same config file.

-Results will appear in `<steam install dir>/Core Keeper/dumps`
+Results will appear in `<steam install dir>/Core Keeper/dumps`.

+Note: this also tries to dump textures used.
+Unfortunately they are not actually identical to original ones because of the nature of dumping.
+Only use them for reference and to find that texture in the Asset Ripper dump.

 # JSON Loaders
 To start creating create a new folder named `resources` in your plugin folder.
 You can include here all textures